Sunday 31 May 2009

-After travelling by bus in San Francisco we moved to a trolley (tram) in San Diego.
-A great system that saw us go from one end of the blue line (Old Town) to the other end (San Ysidro – a boarder town with Mexico).
+After travelling by bus around San Francisco we moved to a trolley (tram) in San Diego.
+A great system that saw us go from one end of the blue line (Old Town) to the other end (San Ysidro – a border town with Mexico).
 On the way we saw the San Diego Marathon (they had marching bands as well).

 My mum wasn’t impressed with the living standard of San Ysidro, saying being close to Mexico must bring it down.
 To be fair compared to San Diego, the clearest US city it did look run down.
 The trolley ride did give us both a chance to see the locals going about their day.
 Never underestimate the value of using local public transport to understand locals.